AndrejMitrovic/dsequencer/readme.md

 ![DSequencer](https://raw.github.com/AndrejMitrovic/dsequencer/master/bin/dsequencer.png)

-This was an experiment implementing a simple D sequencer.
+This is an experiment implementing a simple D sequencer.
+Note: This project was built in 2013.
+It builds today (as of 2022) on Win32.

 It uses: PortAudio, PortMidi, and Cairo.